 First, 95 percent or more of all people in prison will be released eventually, coming home to our neighborhoods and communities.
 The better prepared they are to re-enter society and be employed, the safer we all are.
 Second, a robust and growing body of data establishes that the more education someone in prison is able to receive, the less likely they are to recidivate.
 Third, the returns on investment are high.
 According to a recent RAND report, every $1 invested in prison education generates $5 in economic returns for society.
 Together, these facts reveal that education is a potentially powerful tool to mitigate the systemic discrimination and de-humanization of mass incarceration.

 For our demonstration cohort, we will focus on 20-25 students incarcerated at Richard J. Donovan Correctional Facility, who are currently completing an Associate’s Degree in Sociology through Southwestern College.
-Like any other student completing an AA degree in Sociology at Southwestern, if these students earn a 3.5 GPA, they will be eligible to transfer into Sociology at U.C.
-Irvine.
+These students would meet all eligibility requirements to apply to transfer to UC Irvine’s Sociology major, as well as meet a 3.4 GPA in all transferable coursework.
 Through this demonstration project, we will build the resources and infrastructure to extend this opportunity to additional cohorts of students to earn a wider variety of degrees, as well as to support other UC-community college-prison triangles.

 Yes.
 Currently, each of the state’s 35 prisons provides opportunities for anyone who is incarcerated to apply to local community colleges and earn an associate’s degree.
 There are no eligibility restrictions based on crime or length of sentence, and we will not be imposing any such restrictions for students who meet state requirements for admission to a UC.
 Currently, there is only one BA-granting program in the state (run by California State University - Los Angeles at Lancaster State Prison); our model will greatly expand the BA-completion opportunities for anyone incarcerated in the state.